 - 1 Art History

 - 1 History

-- A Conference Committee.
+- A Conference Committee

 The Conference Committee is associated with the university or universities in charge of running a given year's NAVSA conference.
+As noted above, one member of the host conference committee will serve as an ex officio member of the Executive Council.
 The conference committee will be established by the conference host institution and can be flexible in the number and status of committee members, with the one requirement that all members also be official members of NAVSA.
 The conference committee is in charge of running that year's conference: advertising the conference, setting up speaking locations, booking hotels, and coordinating additional activities (lunches, excursions, etc.), including one banquet open to attendees.
 The conference committee should remain in close contact with the Executive Council/Advisory Board and should consult the Council and Board about that year's plenary speakers.
 The Conference Committee is also in charge of setting up two meetings for NAVSA at the annual conference: 1) a meeting of the Advisory Board and Executive Council; and 2) a meeting of future conference committees, which can also be attended by the Advisory Board, Executive Council, and current year's Conference Committee.
 When possible, the Executive Council will provide the Conference Committee with $1000 towards the implementation of the annual conference and will also provide funds, when available, to help graduate students attend the conference.